Seconb/Roblox-Colorbot/README.md

 # EDUCATIONAL PURPOSES

 This project is currently being maintained slightly, but is meant primarily to be used as a way to learn.
 It will not be maintained forever.
+Keep in mind that, while currently undetected by Arsenal or Roblox's Hyperion anti-cheat, this status is not guaranteed forever.
+I, the developer, hold no responsibility for bans caused by this software.

 # COPYRIGHT:
 (Note: Written with the help of ChatGPT)